bitExpert/adroit/README.md

 Responders
 ----------

 Responders have to return a PSR-7 response object.
-Responders are not forced to implement (\bitExpert\Adroit\Responder\Responder) interface so you **may** use Closures as well but implementing the interface is recommended:
+Responders are not forced to implement the [Responder](src/bitExpert/Adroit/Responder/Responder.php) interface so you **may** use Closures as well but implementing the interface is recommended:

 ```php
 <?php